 No, our mulch is organic and will not harm them.
-The dye we use is a food grade dye.
+The dye we use is environmentally safe.

 No. It is against federal law to apply pesticides in such a manner.
 Therefore, NO mulch is EVER treated.